-- 1. Connect the boiler pump to the terminals labeled 1 (HOT), 2 (NEUT), and 3 (GND). - 2.
-In cascaded systems where ONLY ONE boiler provides DHW supply, connect the DHW pump to the terminals marked 4 HOT, 5 NEUT, 6 GND on the boiler that will meet DHW demand. - 3.
+- 1. Connect the boiler pump to the terminals labeled $\overline{1}$ (HOT), 2 (NEUT), and 3 (GND). - 2.
 An alarm bell or light can be connected to the alarm contacts of the follower boiler.
 The normally closed alarm contact may be used to turn a device off if the boiler goes into lockout mode.
 The alarm contacts are rated 5 amps at 120 VAC.